caesium-hrla27/review-module-service/README.md

 >
 > Macbook has a postgreSQL app that would make database management easier.
 Please check the following link: <https://postgresapp.com/>
 >
-> **When setting up the postgreSQL, make sure you reload the terminal after everything is configured**
+> **When setting up the postgreSQL, make sure you reload the terminal after everything is configured.**

 Once you are in the postgreSQL terminal, enter the following command:

 `CREATE DATABASE review_module;`

-Once your database is created, follow the following commands from the root of this repo:
+Once your database is created, follow the following commands from the root of this repo to install dependencies, seed mock data, and start the server:

 1. `npm install`